 - Make a movie!
 You’ve probably seen dozens (hundreds?) of videos online of dogs doing tricks.
 Some of them are pretty impressive.
 Others, well… I’m sure you’ve thought, “Huh.
 My dog can do that.”
 So make a video together!
 Have your dog run through his repertoire of tricks.
 Here’s why this is great: It keeps you both busy and working together, of course, but even if you never plan on posting it anywhere, you have documentation that you can watch closely to see what you and your dog need to do to improve.
 For example, when you film yourself, you may notice that every time you cue a sit, you make a minute step forward (this is something I was totally guilty of…) that you never would’ve noticed.
 With the video, now you know!
 And you can come up with a plan to improve.

 Whew!
-So there you have it: 10 (more) ways to tire out your dog indoors.
+There you have it: 10 (more) ways to tire out your dog indoors.
 What can you add to this list?
 What are your go-to inside activities to keep your dog busy – and out of trouble?

 Looking for MORE ways to tire out your dog indoors?

 Check out 10 more fresh ideas for indoor dog fun here!

 And another set of 5 indoor activities for a rainy day!